5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

         PLD_HorizontalOffset   = 0x0)
 })
 ```
 Among all these rather unnecessary properties, "Ejectable" might be useable.
 You want to make sure that internally connected USB ports, for Bluetooth for example are not ejectable.
-Otherwise you have to power cycle (aka reboot) your system.
-Since modifying `_PLD` won't be covered in this guide, please refer to to the ACPI specifications for [**`_PLD`**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)
+Otherwise you have to power cycle (aka reboot) your system to get it working agaib.
+Since modifying `_PLD` isn't be covered in this guide, please refer to to the ACPI specifications for [**`_PLD`**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)
 </details>
 <details>
 <summary><strong>5.
 Wrapping up and testing</strong></summary>